GrahamDumpleton-abandoned/whiskey-jumpstart-django/README.rst

 This is a Whiskey jumpstart example for Django.

-It demonstrates how the same code based for a Django application can be deployed against Docker, Heroku and OpenShift.
+It demonstrates how the same code base for a Django application can be deployed against Docker, Heroku and OpenShift.
 The example is running in all cases using using Apache/mod_wsgi, courtesy of ``mod_wsgi-express`` and the Whiskey build and deployment mechanism.